upserve/docker-api/README.md

 This gem provides an object-oriented interface to the [Docker Remote API](http://docs.docker.io/en/latest/api/docker_remote_api_v1.4/).
 Every method listed there is implemented, with the exception of attaching to the STDIN of a Container.
 At the time of this writing, docker-api is meant to interface with Docker version 0.8.*.

+If you're interested in using Docker to package your apps, we recmommend the [dockly](https://github.com/swipely/dockly) gem.
+Dockly provides a simple DSL for describing Docker containers that install as Debian packages and are controlled by upstart scripts.

 Installation
 ------------